Shubham366/tryoo/README.md

 ## Overview

 This project processes a large product dataset, cleans and transforms the data, and saves it into a SQLite3 database using SQLAlchemy ORM.
-The workflow is optimized for performance and reliability, including chunked database commits, error handling, and efficient data type conversions.
+The workflow is optimized for performance and reliability, including chunked database commits, error handling, and efficient data type conversions.Python version used is 3.11

 ---